PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 #### ```Export As Skeleton```

-Excludes geometry data from the exported msh file, since ```zenasset``` ignores it.
+Excludes geometry data from the exported .msh file, since ```zenasset``` ignores it.
 Skins and static meshes will be exported as nulls.
-However, since ```zenasset``` does mandate the root object have some material and geometry data, this option will add in dummy geometry and a material to the msh file's scene root.
+However, since ```zenasset``` does mandate the root object have some material and geometry data, this option will add in dummy geometry and a material to the .msh file's scene root.
 This isn't necessary for exporting animations, but is highly recommended to avoid writing unnecessary data and ensuring the root  object is acceptable to ```zenasset```.

 #### ```Export With Animation```